Harris, in Demarche in South Korean Press, Aims To Put Trump on the Spot Over His ‘Love’ of North Korea’s Kim Jong-un

 The Democratic nominee is appealing for the votes of more than 2 million Korean-Americans.

-Handout photo by Dong-A Ilbo via Getty Images
+Handout photo by Dong-A Ilbo via Getty Images, file

-Leader Kim Jong-un and President Trump inside the demilitarized zone (DMZ) separating South and North Korea June 30, 2019 at Panmunjom, South Korea.
-Handout photo by Dong-A Ilbo via Getty Images
+President Trump and the North Korean leader, Kim Jong-un, inside the demilitarized zone separating South and North Korea, June 30, 2019, at Panmunjom, South Korea.
+Handout photo by Dong-A Ilbo via Getty Images, file

 Vice President Harris, aiming to put President Trump on the spot for his “love” of North Korea leader Kim Jong-un, is carrying her campaign for president to South Korea.
 She is appealing for the votes of more than 2 million Korean-Americans.